Skip to main content

 Modules

-You can enable and configure Weaviate's modules by setting appropriate environment variables as shown below.
+This can be done by setting the appropriate environment variables as shown below.

 What about WCS?